Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with Environmental Interaction: Introduction

 Therefore, this paper proposes SoftGM, an octopus-inspired distributed Multi-agent Reinforcement Learning (MARL) control architecture using online environmental interaction.
 The proposed method is based on a Graph Neural Network (GNN) which aligns with the intrinsic structure of segmented soft bodies and the environment \cite{b21}.
 We represent the soft arm as a graph whose nodes correspond to continuum segments and edges encode physical adjacency and potential interactions between segments.
 Node features encode local proprioceptive and tactile observations, while contact events are incorporated as additional interaction features in the graph.
 Building on the message-passing mechanism, the proposed architecture added Graph Attention Networks (GAT) to provide learnable attention weights that prioritise the most relevant neighbours \cite{b22}.
 In complex environments, this mechanism enables the controller to focus on the dominant nodes at a given time while suppressing irrelevant information.
 The overall design of the SoftGM framework is shown in Figure \ref{fig1}.

-The main contributions of SoftGM are: \begin{itemize} \item A bio-inspired MARL distributed control formulation for segmented soft arms that supports contact-centric operation and environmental interaction. \item A graph-based control architecture that preserves physical topology and local interactions while maintaining global consistency through the passing of graph messages. \item A 2-stage attention-based message passing mechanism that adaptively prioritises contact information in dynamic environments. \end{itemize}
+The main contributions of SoftGM are: \begin{itemize} \item A bio-inspired MARL distributed control formulation for segmented soft arms that supports contact-centric operation and environmental interaction. \item A graph-based control architecture that preserves physical topology and local interactions while maintaining global consistency through the passing of graph messages. \item A two-stage attention-based message-passing mechanism that adaptively prioritises discovered contact-relevant entities and neighbouring section information in simulated cluttered environments. \end{itemize}